 TIP A decoder can have 2 different addresses, the Short Address (values from 1-127) or the Long Address (sometimes called 4 digit with a range of 0000-9999).
 A decoder can use one or the other but not both at the same time.
-See page 23 for a complete description.
+Some entry level decoders can only use the Short Address.